Kryten2X4B-523P/typescript-game_words/README.md

-# Creating a letter game in pixi.js
+# Creating a letter game in pixi.js at TS_OOP

 ## how to run